 In particular, the following applicant data will be processed:

-- credentials and authentication data; in particular ID card copies, ID card data, driving licence, certificate of good conduct, application photo, etc.
+- Credentials and authentication data, in particular ID card copies, ID card data, driver’s license, certificate of good conduct, application photo, etc.

 3. Why Does BioMed X Need Personal Data of Applicants?

 As a rule, BioMed X needs the requested information from applicants to carry out the application process.
 For this purpose, applicants are encouraged to provide the information.

 If the requested information is not required to complete the application process, applicants will be informed that the information is provided on a voluntary basis and can therefore be refused.